Tyler Perry Madea movie 5: Madea’s Witness Protection

 Something else worth noting: Diary of a Mad Black Woman and Madea’s Family Reunion had tiny $5.5m-6 million budgets, while Madea Goes to Jail cost a reported $17.5m.
 Madea’s Big Happy Family was the most expensive of Perry’s four Madea movies: $25m.
 Madea’s Witness Protection is next in line, having cost a reported $20m.

-Undoubtedly, Madea’s Witness Protection will manage to recover its modest production costs at the box office even though Tyler Perry’s movies tend to plummet after their first weekend out (on average, 60%) and they have no following overseas.
+Undoubtedly, Madea’s Witness Protection will manage to recover its modest production costs at the box office even though Tyler Perry’s movies tend to plummet after their first weekend out (on average, 60 percent) and they have no following overseas.

 In fact, like most other Tyler Perry films, this latest Madea entry has already managed to surpass its budget on its debut weekend at the North American box office.